Kurepa trees and spectra of $\mathcal{L}_{\omega_1,\omega}$-sentences: Introduction

 \begin{theorem}[Hjorth] For all $\alpha<\omegaone$, $\alephalpha$ is characterized by a complete $\lomegaone$-sentence. \end{theorem}

 Combining Theorems \ref{HanfNumber} and \ref{Thm:Hjorth} we get under GCH that $\alephalpha$ is characterized by a complete $\lomegaone$-sentence if and only if $\alpha<\omegaone$.

 Given these results, one might ask if it is consistent under the failure of GCH that $\alephomegaone$ is characterizable.
-The answer is positive because one can force $\alephomegaone=\continuum$ and by \cite{MalitzsHanfNumber}, $\continuum$ can be characterized by a complete $\lomegaone$-sentence.
-Further, in \cite{CharacterizableCardinals} the question was raised if any cardinal outside the smallest set which contains $\aleph_0$ and which is closed under successors, countable unions, countable products and powerset, can be characterized by an $\lomegaone$-sentence.
-Lemma \ref{smallestset} proves $\alephomegaone$ to be such an example, thus providing a positive answer.
+The answer is positive because one can simply force $\alephomegaone=\continuum$ and by \cite{MalitzsHanfNumber}, $\continuum$ can be characterized by a complete $\lomegaone$-sentence.
+In order to block the possibility of characterizing $\alephomegaone$ by manipulating the value of e.g. $\continuum$, in \cite{CharacterizableCardinals} the question was raised if any cardinal outside the set $C$ which is defined to be the smallest set that contains $\aleph_0$ and is closed under successors, countable unions, countable products and powerset, can be characterized by an $\lomegaone$-sentence.
+Notice that $C$ contains all cardinals of the form $\aleph_\alpha$, for countable $\alpha$, and it follows by Theorems \ref{HanfNumber} and \ref{Thm:Hjorth} that under GCH, $\alephalpha\in C$ if and only if $\alpha$ is countable.
+Therefore, $\alephomegaone$ is the smallest cardinal that consistently does not belong to $C$.
+With this in mind, we consider the possibility of $\alephomegaone$ being a characterizable cardinal not in $C$.
+In Lemma \ref{smallestset} we prove that this can be consistently true, thus providing a positive answer to the question from \cite{CharacterizableCardinals}.